 If you don’t want to pay to go on a snorkelling tour (Turks and Caicos has the 3rd largest reef system in the world, the first being The Great Barrier Reef in Australia, followed by Belize), Smith’s Reef can be accessed right from Grace Bay Beach, although it’s around 3 miles from Grace Bay, closer to Turtle Cove Marina.
 The reef is home to various species of fish, with the deeper sections having turtles and stingrays.

 Be careful when snorkelling at Smith’s Reef due to its proximity to the marina, as boats do come and go in this area.
-If you’re travelling to Turks and Caicos on a budget and want to save some pennies, I recommend eating and drinking at Sharkbite Bar and Grill in Turtle Cove Marina.
+If you’re looking for things to do in Turks and Caicos on a budget and want to save some pennies, I recommend eating and drinking at Sharkbite Bar and Grill in Turtle Cove Marina.
 They are a sports bar (I was there for the World Cup), but have decent food and probably the cheapest cocktails you’ll find!

 Thursday Night Fish Fry